-By 6 p.m. the patrol division chief of the Denver police had been notified and had ordered all auxiliary patrolmen to report for assignment.
+The Denver police radio room picked up a Colorado State Patrol call concerning the Plum Creek flood at 5:00 p.m.
+By 6:00 p.m. the patrol division chief of the Denver police had been notified and had ordered all auxiliary patrolmen to report for assignment.
 He also ordered that all low-lying areas be evacuated immediately and began setting up a field command post on a strategic bluff above the river.
-The patrol division chief took charge of this post, and men were dispatched from it rather than the downtown headquarters.
+The patrol division chief took charge of this post, and men were dispatched from it rather than the downtown headguarters.
 Five other command posts were set up as the evening progressed.
-Captains were in charge of these posts and they dispersed men in their areas as Policemen were sent into the expected flood area from all needed. sections of town, and skeleton crews were left in the rest of the city.
-The fact that the shift change normally occurs at 7 p.m. allowed the police department to hold over a shift, thereby nearly doubling the number of men available.
+Captains were in charge of these posts and they dispersed men in their areas as needed.
+Policement were sent into the expected flood area from all sections of town, and skeleton crews were left in the rest of the city.
+The fact that the shift change normally occurs at 7:00 p.m. allowed the police department to hold over a shift, thereby nearly doubling the number of den available.
 Part of the police department was assigned the task of evacuation.
 Some officers were assigned to warn residents on a door-to-door basis.
 Bullhorns and loudspeakers on patrol cars were utilized, and in some instances, the police actually transported people out of the area.
-Other officers were assigned to traffic-control duty around the perimeter of the area which was being evaucated.
+Other officers were assigned to traffic-control duty around the perimeter of the grea which was being evacuated.
 An effort was made to prevent movement into the area.
 The cordon was not completed until later in the evening.
-The police were aided in the task of traffice control by an auxiliary force of 200 to 300 people.
-Some of these men were regular auxiliary policement and others were volunteers off the street.
-When the police personnel saw that the people were handling the problem, they left them alone and devoted their attention to other tasks.
+The police were aided in the task of traffic control by an auxiliary force of 200 to 300 men.
+Some of these men were regular auxiliary policemen and others were volunteers off the street.
+When the police personnel saw that the men were handling the problem, they left them alone and devoted their attention to other tasks.
 Extra traffic control was made even more important by the fact that the traffic-light system for much of the city was off much of the time from 10:30 p.m.
-Wednesday to 6 a.m.
+Nednesday to 6:00 a.m.
 Thursday.